wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

 \[Repealed\]

-*   Heading: repealed, on 24 November 2009, by [section 6][628] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).
+*   Heading: repealed, on 24 November 2009, by [section 6][629] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).

 ##### 156O Joint regulators' recommendations subject to procedure in sections 156Y to 156ZA

 *   The procedure set out in [sections 156Y to 156ZA][271] must be followed by the joint regulators when they make a recommendation under [section 156N(1)][256].

-    Section 156O: substituted, on 24 November 2009, by [section 6][628] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).
+    Section 156O: replaced, on 24 November 2009, by [section 6][629] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).

 #### Effect of designation

-*   Heading: inserted, on 24 November 2009, by [section 6][628] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).
+*   Heading: inserted, on 24 November 2009, by [section 6][629] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).

 ##### 156P Application of this Part to pure payment systems